tcanich/compare/README.md

 ## Status

-Real number comparison is implemented.
-Complex number comparison is not yet implemented.
+Real and complex number comparison is implemented.